-Nearly 1 million people watched the U.N.
+More than 1 million people watched the U.N.
 General Assembly online — when K-pop band BTS took to the podium

 But the BTS army plowed forward, amplifying the band’s message of hope and the power of those in their teens and 20s to shape the future, from climate change to digital interconnectedness.

 The seven members — Jin, Suga, J-Hope, RM, Jimin, V and Jungkook — relayed the experiences of the younger generation, and how their views about their future paths were being shaped by the pandemic.
-Their younger fans in their teens and in their 20s have spent nearly two years in the pandemic learning new things online, connecting with each other on a deeper level, and studying up on issues like climate change and how they can make a difference, the band members said.
+Their younger fans in their teens and in their 20s have spent nearly two years in the pandemic learning new things online, connecting with each other on a deeper level, and studying up on issues such as climate change and how they can make a difference, the band members said.

-They said they hope that their generation would be appreciated for their ability to create a positive and healthy world through their online communities, rather than as victims of lost opportunities due to the pandemic.
+They said they hope that their generation would be appreciated for its ability to create a positive and healthy world through their online communities, rather than as victims of lost opportunities due to the pandemic.

-“I’ve heard that people in their teens and 20s today are being referred to as covid’s lost generation,” said RM.
+“I’ve heard that people in their teens and 20s today are being referred to as covid’s lost generation,” RM said.
 “I think it’s a stretch to say they’re lost, just because the path they tread can’t be seen by grown-up eyes.”

 And they also enthusiastically endorsed vaccines.